Table of Contents

 - difficulty breathing

-If left untreated, canine pancreatitis may cause permanent damage that usually befalls on your dog's pancreas and the surrounding organs.
+If left untreated, it may cause permanent pancreatic tissue damage and damage to the surrounding organs.

 Pancreatitis in Dogs: Symptoms, At-Home and Veterinary Treatments, Prevention